The key challenges of AML compliance in Latin America and the Caribbean

 Click here to download a free copy.

-An estimated $337 million – $844 million is laundered every year in Trinidad and Tobago.
+An estimated $34 million – $86 million of criminal proceeds is laundered every year in Antigua and Barbuda.

 AML policy summary

-- The Prevention of Corruption Act of 1987
+- The Prevention of Terrorism Act of 2005

 VinciWorks has created a guide designed to support businesses that currently operate in Latin America and the Caribbean, or are planning to, or seeking to expand to new countries in the region.
 This guide provides an overview of some of the key AML challenges and issues and includes a country-by-country assessment of AML risks and laws.